groumage/PolyNom/README.md

 ![GitHub tag (with filter)](https://img.shields.io/github/v/tag/groumage/PolynomArithmetic) ![Static Badge](https://img.shields.io/badge/code_coverage-75%25-yellow)

-# PolyNomial
+# PolyNom

 :dart: PolyNomial is a polynomial manipulation library over finite fields tailored for cryptographic operations.

-:computer: PolyNomial is written in C. The [GMP library](https://gmplib.org/) is used, as well as the [PariGP](https://pari.math.u-bordeaux.fr/) language for unit tests.
+:computer: PolyNomial is written in C. The [GMP library](https://gmplib.org/) is used, as well as [GP](https://pari.math.u-bordeaux.fr/) unit tests.

-:bulb: A key feature of PolyNomial is that it can handle arbitrary long polynomials.
+:bulb: A key feature of PolyNom is that it can handle arbitrary long polynomials.

 :rocket: Ready to explore my project?
-Checkout the [documentation](https://groumage.github.io/PolyNomial/Doxygen/index.html)!
+Checkout the [documentation](https://groumage.github.io/PolyNom/Doxygen/index.html)!

 ## Why this project?